erachain/sidechains/README.md

 # Blockchain by Erachain technology - Sidechain
 How make Your own blockchain with KYC, exchange, assets, polls etc.

-For start Your own blockchain put sideGENESIS.json file into application folder.
-See examples in z_genesis folder.
+For start Your own blockchain put `sideGENESIS.json` file into application folder.
+See examples in `z_GENESIS_EXAMPLES`folder.

 See https://github.com/erachain/sidechains